List open files.

 Normally list options that are specifically stated are ORed - i.e., specifying the -i option without an address and the -ufoo option produces a listing of all network files OR files belonging to processes owned by user ''foo''.
 Three exceptions are: 1) the '^' (negated) login name or user ID (UID), specified with the -u option; 2) the '^' (negated) process ID (PID), specified with the -p option; and 3) the '^' (negated) process group ID (PGID), specified with the -g option.
 Since they represent exclusions, they are applied without ORing or ANDing and take effect before any other selection criteria are applied.

-The -a option may be used to AND the selections.
+The -a option can be used to AND the selections.
 For example, specifying -a, -U, and -ufoo produces a listing of only UNIX socket files that belong to processes owned by user ''foo''.

 Caution: the -a option causes all list selection options to be ANDed; it can't be used to cause ANDing of selected pairs of selection options by placing it between them, even though its placement there is acceptable.
 Wherever -a is placed, it causes the ANDing of all selection options.